Sumy: World War II

 During the German occupation of Ukraine during World War II (1941–1944), Sumy sustained heavy damage and was occupied from 10 October 1941 to 2 September 1943.
 In February 1942, some 1,000 Jews were murdered in Sumy in two large-scale operations.
-In May-June that year, the Germans and their Hungarian allies killed an additional several dozen Jews, along with thirty Roma.
+In May–June that year, the Germans and their Hungarian allies killed an additional several dozen Jews, along with thirty Roma.
 Some 250 Hungarian Jews were also murdered in Sumy during the occupation period.
 The Germans operated a Nazi prison, a forced labour battalion for Jews and Stalag 308 prisoner-of-war camp in the city.

 In January 1944, the 1st Reserve Infantry Regiment of the 1st Corps of the Polish Armed Forces was stationed in Sumy, and soon the Main Formation Staff of the First Polish Army was established in Sumy.
 In 1944, about 30,000 Polish soldiers were stationed and underwent military training in Sumy before rejoining the fight against Nazi Germany.

 After the war, the destroyed parts of the city were rebuilt.

+Slobozhanshchyna (UPR)

+Slobozhanshchyna was a zemlia of the Ukrainian People's Republic centered in Sumy.
+Founded on 6 May 1918 according to the Law "On the administrative-territorial division of Ukraine" approved by the Central Council of Ukraine, it was disbanded on 29 April 1918 by Hetman of Ukraine Pavlo Skoropadsky, who brought back old governorate divisions of the Russian Empire.

+The administrative unit included Sumy, Lebedyn, Sudzha, Hraivoron, parts of Okhtyrka and Bohodukhiv povits of Kursk and Kharkov governorates.